-The classification of national marketing authorisations harmonised by the Member States following a CPMP opinion under Article 12 of Directive 75/319 149.
+The classification of national marketing authorisations harmonised by the Member States following a CPMP opinion under Article 12 of Directive 75/319

 The system of harmonisation set up by Chapter III of Directive 75/319 is, as has already been observed (see above, paragraphs 115 and 128 to 135), based on the principle of mutual recognition in association with binding arbitration procedures.
-Against that background, national marketing authorisations which have been harmonised in accordance with a CPMP opinion under Article 12 of that directive are not, in principle, included in the concept of a marketing authorisation granted in accordance with the provisions of [Chapter III] within the meaning of Article 15a(1) of that directive.
+Against that background, national marketing authorisations which have been harmonised in accordance with a CPMP opinion under Article 12 of that directive are not, in principle, included in the concept of a marketing authorisation Parameter III marketing within the meaning of Article 15a(1) of that directive.